Data Collection Overview

 Survey 2004 was distributed to participants who joined ATP between 2000 and 2003.
 It contained questions on personal health history, cancer screening tests, sun exposure, smoking, body measurements, lifetime weight pattern, alcohol, sleep and shift work, health risk perception, quality of life, demographic characteristics and for women, hormone replacement therapy use.

 Survey 2008 (S08):

-Survey 2008 was distributed in 2008 to research participants who joined ATP between 2001 and 2007.
-This questionnaire included information on lifetime residential history, personal and family health history, cancer screening tests, smoking, quality of life, fruit and vegetable intake, physical activity, sleep and shift work, built environment, work history, body measurements and demographic information.
+Survey 2008 was distributed in 2008 to Research Participants who joined ATP between 2000 and 2007.
+This questionnaire included information on personal and family health history, cancer screening tests, smoking, quality of life, fruit and vegetable intake, physical activity (IPAQ, Craig et al., 2003), sleep and shift work, built environment (Cerin et al., 2006), work history, body measurements and demographic characteristics.

 CPTP Questionnaires (2008 – 2015)

 Research participants involved in the CPTP protocol completed either an UHLQ and PANS or a Core questionnaire.
 Each cohort in CPTP used the same questions to ensure uniformity of the information gathered.